tennisgent/quickmock/README.md

 | `directive`  | `zb-toggle` | [`zbToggleDirective.spec.js`](https://github.com/tennisgent/QuickMock/blob/master/test/specsUsingQuickMock/zbToggleDirective.spec.js) |
 | `filter`  | `firstInitialLastName` | [`firstInitialLastNameFilter.spec.js`](https://github.com/tennisgent/QuickMock/blob/master/test/specsUsingQuickMock/firstInitialLastNameFilter.spec.js) |

-For those who are curious, there are also examples of testing these same providers **without** using QuickMock for comparison.
+For those who are curious, there are also examples of testing these same providers **without** using quickmock for comparison.
 These specs are found in the [`specsWithoutUsingQuickMock`](https://github.com/tennisgent/QuickMock/tree/master/test/specsWithoutUsingQuickMock) folder.

 You will also find example mocks for each of these providers, as well as mocks the angular `$promise`, `$http` and `$scope` services in the [`mocksModule.js`](https://github.com/tennisgent/QuickMock/blob/master/test/mocksModule.js) file.